bozsahin/ccglab/docs/windows10-directions.md

-# CCGlab in Windows10 as a antive linux app.
+# CCGlab in Windows10 as a native linux app.

 This guide is prepared by Efecan Yilmaz.
 It gives you first a linux as W10 app, then ccglab.
 No partitions, no virtualbox.